$100,000 reward offered after pipeline construction equipment...

-MORTON COUNTY, N.D. — The company and contractor for a 1,172-mile pipeline at the center of a controversial river crossing in North Dakota have issued a $100,000 reward for damage to construction equipment.
+MORTON COUNTY, N.D. — The company and contractor for a 1,172-mile pipeline that’s been the subject of protests in North Dakota and Iowa have issued a $100,000 reward for damage to construction equipment.

 In a news release Monday, Oct.
-17, Dakota Access LLC said vandalism to construction equipment has caused millions of dollars in damages.
+17, Dakota Access LLC said intentional burning of construction equipment has caused millions of dollars in damages.
+Arson was reported at a Dakota Access site in Iowa on Saturday.

+A spokeswoman for the Morton County Sheriff’s Office said no arson incidents have been reported in North Dakota in connection with the pipeline.

 Dakota Access and contractor Precision Pipeline said the companies are offering a $100,000 reward for information leading to the arrest and conviction of arsonists who burned the equipment.